Strech/termin_de/README.md

 To perform a different or more specific search, you need to look-up the service id of the service you want (see [https://service.berlin.de/dienstleistungen/]) and pass a list of Bürgerämtern which you want to search (see [https://service.berlin.de/standorte/buergeraemter/] for the Bürgerämter, or the complete list at [https://service.berlin.de/standorte/]).

+As an example of the `-c` switch, if you are running WSL under Windows you can a browser open automatically by using `-c "wslview '%{link}'"`.

 ## Examples

 Basically you can sit down, relax, brew some :coffee: and watch at output.